 Webhooks are managed in Gist by going to Settings >> Webhooks.
 You can create a new webhook and then specify which events should trigger it.

-In the example above we have the webhook set to update the WordPress user whenever the contact is tagged or their details are updated in Gist.
+In the example above we have the webhook set to update the WordPress user whenever the contact details are updated in Gist.
 For the structure of the webhook URL see the examples below:

 To update an existing WordPress user’s tags from the contact record, the URL for the webhook should look like the following: